PDTenpas/pdtenpas.github.io/index.md

 use-site-title: true
 ---

-This site is a collection of *mostly* data-related bookmarks I've found useful in my career.
+This site is a collection of *mostly* data-related resources I've found useful in my career.

 [I work in data](https://www.linkedin.com/in/parker-tenpas-a45088134/).
 My experience includes time at the Harlow Center for Biological Psychology, the 2016 Clinton Presidential Campaign, a few years in ecommerce and healthtech startups, and most recently manufacturing at ~~Rivian~~ [Rivian and Volkswagen Group Technologies](https://rivianvw.tech/).
 Very different industries, always data.